 Please contact your local School Liaison 30 days before your move so that the SLO can assist in the educational transition of your child.
 School Liaisons can provide a warm handoff to the SLO located at your gaining base.

 The Youth Sponsorship Program is available to youth family members of active-duty, retired and reserve military, as well as youth dependents of DoD civilians.
 The Youth Sponsorship Program has active volunteers at Youth Programs to welcome incoming youth and assist with their transition to Joint Base Andrews.

 Students moving to JBA can participate in the Youth Sponsorship Program (YSP) designed to assist incoming youth (grades 1-12) with their transition to JBA.
 Youth Sponsors are paired with incoming youth to help alleviate some of the initial stressors of relocating.
 By establishing a peer-to-peer connection between youth currently on JBA and youth moving here, incoming youth can meet and make friends, learn more about schools surrounding the base, join clubs and activities, and make connections within the community!

 Please take a moment to complete the survey below.
-Your opinions will assist us on improving our services.
-Thank you.
+Your opinions will assist in improving our services.
+Thank you!